 Liberal Arts by Working Artists

 Taught by experts in academic disciplines, the in-house BFA combines outstanding training and mentoring in studio fine art with an education in liberal arts specifically tailored to the working artist.
-The experience cultivates skill and intellect, and promotes exploration of each student’s artistic calling.
+The experience cultivates artistic skills, intellect, and promotes exploration of each student’s creative calling.

 This program maintains the intensity and immersion of studio-centered training and complements it with the added value of an academic degree.
 Students graduate with a Bachelor of Fine Arts with concentrations in painting, drawing, illustration, printmaking, or sculpture.